 David is the son of Ken and father of Nick, who first introduced him to blogging.
-Ken is a retired Baptist Minister who continues to preach regularly, despite being in his eighties.
-Nick is training for full time Baptist ministry after several years serving as a youth pastor.
+Ken is a retired Baptist Minister who continues to preach regularly, despite being in his late eighties.
+Nick is also a Baptist Minister (newly accredited).
 Somehow the being a preacher thing skipped a generation with David.

 Although half Scottish David grew up in England and in the Channel Island of Guernsey.
 He served in the British Merchant Navy after leaving school, and did not attend University until he was twenty-eight years old.
 By this time he was married to Marilyn and father to Nick, and Nick’s brother Michael.
 Another son (James) was born the day before the start of David’s final University examinations.
 Beth and John followed a few years later.
-The older boys are all married, and David and Marilyn have been presented with five grandsons and two grand-daughters to date, with one more on the way!
+The older boys are all married, and David and Marilyn have been presented with six grandsons and two grand-daughters to date.
 Beth served with British Youth for Christ (YFC) for four years, two as a member and then a year as the leader of the Nomad cage football team.
-She then spent a year with a new YFC ministry known as The Cube, before leaving YFC to join the Youth and Children's Team at a large church in York, where she is also working part-time in a computer store.
+She then spent a year with a new YFC ministry known as The Cube, before leaving YFC to join the Youth and Children's Team at Belfrey church in York, where she is also working part-time in a computer store.
 John, who is 19, is now the only one of our children still living at home.

 David and Marilyn met in 1973 and have been married since 1979.
 Marilyn is a trained nurse, who gave up nursing to be a full time mother, grandmother, and maker of cakes for pastors, youth pastors, and any church function that needs cakes.
 There is a rumour that she secretly reads David’s blogs.